Tank District: Modern history

-The eastern border of the Kingdom of Kabul was undefined until 1893 when the Durand Line was demarcated.
-At that moment, the line was used to intentionally separate the fierce Pushtun tribes from the tame.
+The eastern border of the Kingdom of Kabul was undefined until 1893 when the Durand Line was established.
 Under the same agreement, the tribes of Waziristan were clearly designated as being under the British rule.

-The British negotiated with the tribes through their agents in the border towns and Tank was a centre of negotiation with the Mahsud tribe – For the Britishers the Mahsud tribe was the most difficult to control, and in 1860 when the Mullah Shaleem kaka machi khel Mahsuds lushker attacked the British with a 3000 strong army the British were forced to penetrate into the territory of Tank to control them.
+The British negotiated with the tribes through their agents in the border towns and Tank was a centre of negotiation with the Mahsud tribe.
+For the Britishers, the Mahsud tribe was the most difficult to control.
+In 1860, when the Mullah Shaleem Kaka Machi Khel Mahsud's army attacked the British with a 3000 strong armed-men, the British were forced to penetrate into the territory of Tank to control them.

-In January 1899, Lord Curzon was appointed Viceroy of India.
+In January 1899, Lord Curzon was appointed as the Viceroy of India.
 Reaching India shortly after the suppression of the frontier risings of 1897–98, he paid special attention to the independent tribes of the north-west frontier and inaugurated a new province called the North-West Frontier Province (now Khyber Pakhtunkhwa), and pursued a policy of forceful control mingled with conciliation.
 The only major armed outbreak on this frontier during the period of his administration was the Mahsud Waziri campaign of 1901.

 Post-independence

-After Independence Tank district became part of Pakistan.
-In 2018 the Frontier Region Tank was formally merged with Tank district.
+After the partition of the subcontinent, the Tank district became a part of Pakistan.
+In 2018, the Frontier Region Tank was formally merged with Tank district.

 Administration

 The district contains two Tehsils - Tank and Jandola.
-And is represented in the Provincial Assembly by one elected MPA, who represents the PF-69 (Tank-1) constituency.
+And is represented in the Provincial Assembly by one elected MPA, who represents the PK-108 (Tank) constituency.